fcayci/stm32f4-bare-metal/README.md

 ## Installation

-* Clone the project using `git clone --recurse-submodules https://github.com/fcayci/stm32f4-bare-metal` with the added CMSIS repo.
+* Clone the project using `git clone --recurse-submodules https://github.com/fcayci/stm32f4-bare-metal` with the included external tools/libraries such as CMSIS repo.
 * Install a compiler.
 You can get one free from [GNU ARM Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads)
 * Install programmer from [stlink](https://github.com/texane/stlink)
 * Install the make utility for Windows only from [MinGW and MSYS](http://www.mingw.org/)